-Breaking up pretty much sucks.
+Breaking up sucks.
 There’s no question about it.
-There’s no way I can sit here and tell you precisely what to do; That’s a call that you alone have to make… which is exactly why it can be so hard.
+There’s no way I can sit here and tell you precisely what to do.
+That’s a call that you alone have to make… which is exactly why it can be so hard.

 Whether you want to break up or work through things, The Art of Charm has your back.

-Relationships are great, but they work best when it’s two people coming together to make a greater whole.
+Relationships are great, but relationship success is two people coming together to make a greater whole while maintaining the individual mental health.
 One of the most important parts of that is being an independent person who holds his own.
-Writer and researcher David Deida discusses this a lot, speaking about the importance in modern relationships of people to maintain their sense of identity and independence:

 Solution: Plan for time apart.
 Cultivate outside interests.

-If you want to fix this, you need to hold up your end as the man in the relationship and lead by example:
+If you want to fix this, you need to hold up your end as the man in the relationship and lead by example.
+Find ways to spend time apart:

 - Start a poker night with the guys.